-In January, we announced the upcoming “Tee Party” at the 2013 Chicago World of Wheels and now we’re happy to bring you the first of our reports on the T-Buckets that were featured.
+In January, 2013 we announced the upcoming “Tee Party” at the 2013 Chicago World of Wheels and we’re happy to bring you our reports on the T-Buckets that were featured.
 There’s no better way to kick off this coverage than with the Grand Dame of the party, Larry Alexander‘s 1969 Ridler Award Winning T-Bucket: “Top Banana”.

 To be honest, I didn’t immediately recognize this car and went about ogling it because it had that aura of an older build and was very striking with its candy yellow over white pearl paint finish, tasteful black pinstriping and lots of chrome.
 Then I saw the “Alexander Bros” nameplate on the cowl.